alexissavin/terraform-provider-solidserver/USAGE.md

 }
 ```

-### data solidserver_usergroup

-Allows gathering information about a group based on its name.
+Getting information from a group based on its name:
 ```
 data "solidserver_usergroup" "t_group_01" {
   name = "group01"